TexasInstruments/jacinto-ai-devkit/README.md

 - For example, the **about** tab shows documentation.
 The **summary** tab lists all the branches, commit information and links for cloning that repository (i.e. if you would like to directly clone without using the above submodule command).

+### What is New:
+- [2020-Jan-6] pytorch-jacinto-ai-devkit: Quantization documentation is updated.
+Trained Quantization using QuantTrainModule is now the recommended method of doing Quantization Aware Training and the use of QuantCalibrateModule is discouraged.

 ### License

 Please see the [LICENSE](./LICENSE) file for more information about the license under which this repository is made available.
 The LICENSE file of each submodule is inside that submodule.